 Reykjavik, Iceland’s capitol is one of the cleanest, safest, and happiest cities in the world.
 Even though it only has an urban area population of around 200,000, it is the home of the vast majority of Iceland’s inhabitants.
 It is the center of culture and life of the Icelandic people, as well as being one of the focal points of tourism in Iceland.

 The city itself is spread out with sprawling suburbs.
 The city center is a very small area characterized by eclectic and colorful houses, with good shopping and dining.

-We spent our evenings walking through the city, window shopping, and enjoying some true Icelandic meals (I passed on the minke whale).
-Their portion sizes are definitely smaller than you will find in the States (I thought I was going to die when I asked the waitress for ketchup, and she brought me out a teaspoon worth in a tiny ramekin, are you kidding me!).
+We spent our evenings walking through the city window shopping and enjoying some true Icelandic meals (I passed on the minke whale).
+Their portion sizes are definitely smaller than you will find in the States (I thought I was going to die when I asked the waitress for ketchup and she brought me out a teaspoon worth in a tiny ramekin, are you kidding me!).